No Products in the Cart

-To maintain the gel coat, you need to wax or polish, waxing your fiberglass boat will protect and seal the gel-coat from water, dirt, salt, and sun.
-The polish will remove oxidation from the gel-coat and make it shine.
+To maintain the gel coat, you need to wax or polish, waxing your fiberglass boat will protect and seal the gel coat from water, dirt, salt, and sun.
+The polish will remove boron oxide from the gel coat and make it shine.
 Wax your boat at least twice a year.

-2. Polish your boat: Use a protectant to buff and polish the gel-coat; remember the gel-coat is a layer that protects the fiberglass and at the same time makes your boat look neat, so taking care of it will only be in your best interest. fiberglass polish - marine products
+Use a protectant to buff and polish the gel coat; remember the gel-coat is a layer that protects the fiberglass and at the same time makes your boat look neat, so taking care of it will only be in your best interest. fiberglass polish marine products

-3. Waxing: Use fiberglass wax - marine products make sure your boat retains its good looks!
+Use fiberglass wax marine products to make sure your boat retains its good looks!
 Wax at least twice a year.

 Keeping your boat clean is the number one maintenance tip!
 After every trip, it is good to clean with marine products and rinse with fresh water, removing the salt from the boat.

-Inspecting your fiberglass boat on a regular basis will help avoid future problems; if you identify any small cracks or any repair work that needs repairing, it is best to do it immediately, saving you from future issues.
-Leaving small problems or cracks that are not yet considered a problem is a mistake; leaving it means you will forget about it, and then as time goes by, the problem will become a bigger problem and cost you more!
+Inspecting your fiberglass boat on a regular basis will help avoid future problems; if you identify any small cracks or any work that needs repairing on the fiberglass, it is best to do it immediately, saving you from future problems and more damage.
+Leaving small problems or cracks that are not yet considered a problem is a mistake; leaving it means you will forget about it, and then as time goes by, the problem will become a bigger problem and cost you even more!

-This way, you can keep track of repair work that needs repairing and repair work that is complete.
+This way, you can keep track of repair work that needs repairing and repair work that is complete on your fiberglass boat.

 Hopefully, after reading this blog, you understand a little more about reinforced plastic, tensile strength, fiberglass, and its high performance.